twalker7/ulteammate-profile-generator-10/README.md

 ## Description

-This application is based in node.js and is design to provide the user with an HTML page containing details and contact information of their work team.
-The user inserts data into the Inquirer-power prompt at the command line.
-This app is a time-saver for employees who want to present a basic employee directory consisting of their teammates.
+A Node.js command-line application that takes prompted information from the user and produces an HTML webpage containing a professional team profile with the directory information of each team member.
+A time-saver for employees who want to produce a basic employee directory consisting of their teammates.

 ## Table of Contents